RokayaOthman/compilers-design-projects/scanner/README.md

 ---
 ## ▶️ Running the Program

-1. Save your C source code as `cfile.c` in the same directory as the script.
+1. Save your C source code as `cfile.c` in the same directory as the script
 2. Run the Python scanner:

    ```bash